Mesh-Informed Neural Networks for Operator Learning in Finite Element Spaces: Numerical experiments: effectiveness of the pruning strategy

 To sample from the latter distribution we exploit a truncated Karhunen-Loeve expansion of the random field.
 We set the truncation index to $k=20$ as that is sufficient to fully capture the volatility of the field.
 For the high-fidelity discretization, we consider a mesh of stepsize $h=0.03$ and P1 finite elements, resulting in $N_{h}=5987$.
 Finally, we employ the MINN architecture below,

-which we train over 500 snapshots and for a total of 100 epochs.
+\newstuff{where the supports are defined according to the Euclidean distance.
+We train our model} over 500 snapshots and for a total of 100 epochs.
 Note that, as in our third experiment, we employ a dense block at the center of the architecture.
-This is because the solution operator to a boundary value problem is typically nonlocal (consider for instance the so-called Green formula for the Poisson equation).
+This is because the solution operator to a boundary value problem is typically nonlocal (consider, for instance, the Green formula for the Poisson equation).